 Washington University School of Medicine primary care and specialist physicians are working on the front lines performing lifesaving care for COVID-19 patients and working to find a vaccine and effective treatments.

-• Researchers have developed new rapid blood test can predict which cases of COVID-19 present the highest risk of severe complications or death
+- Researchers developed new rapid blood test can predict which cases of COVID-19 present the highest risk of severe complications or death.

-- Researchers are leading a six-month trial of three anti-inflammatory drugs in patients with COVID-19.
+- Researchers led a six-month trial of three anti-inflammatory drugs in patients with COVID-19.
 The drugs will be tested as ways to tamp down patients’ immune responses to the virus.

 - Researchers are studying potential treatments including plasma transfusions, antimalarial drugs, and the antidepressant fluvoxamine.
 The School of Medicine has developed a mouse model of COVID-19 that is expected to speed up the search for drugs and vaccines for the potentially deadly disease.
 Physicians also are leading efforts to create a repository for storing and managing specimens collected from patients with COVID-19.
 So far, more than 7,000 samples have been distributed to university labs.

 The COVID-19 WashU Maker Task Force, a collaboration of the School of Medicine, the Sam Fox School of Design and Visual Arts, the McKelvey School of Engineering, Barnes-Jewish Hospital and BJC HealthCare, is making face shields and other PPE for the medical staff and patients in the area.

 Washington University is providing free housing in the Charles F. Knight Center and the Lofts of Washington University for health-care providers who don’t want to return home between shifts, either to avoid the risk of spreading the virus to their families or due to travel distance.